ffuszthaler/yage/README.md

 ## TODOs

 - [ ] Decide which file loading methode we are going to use (src/shader.cpp)
+- [ ] Paths are relative from "game.out" to "shaders"

 ## Things I might use (in the future):